jramz87/CS_361_MS-A/README.md

 In `src/config/api.js`, modify `baseURL` to real value

 ### 2. Environment variable
-Add this to your .env file:
+Add this to your frontend .env file:
 ```
 VITE_API_URL=http://your-backend-url
 ```